Competitions

 • All rights for recording, broadcasting, sales of recordings, etc. of performances presented in and for this competition remain the property of the organiser.

-• There is a $120 Registration Fee for the Composition Competition.
+• There is a $120 Registration Fee for the Flute Trio and Quartet Competition.

 • The registration fee is non-refundable